Letter of Reconciliation of the Polish Bishops to the German Bishops

-The Pastoral Letter of the Polish Bishops to their German Brothers (Orędzie biskupów polskich do ich niemieckich braci w Chrystusowym urzędzie pasterskim; Hirtenbrief der polnischen Bischöfe an ihre deutschen Amtsbrüder) was a pastoral letter sent on 18 November 1965 by Polish bishops of the Roman Catholic Church to their German counterparts.
+The Pastoral Letter of the Polish Bishops to their German Brothers (Orędzie biskupów polskich do ich niemieckich braci w Chrystusowym urzędzie pasterskim; Hirtenbrief der polnischen Bischöfe an ihre deutschen Amtsbrüder) was a pastoral letter sent on 18 November 1965 by Polish bishops of the Catholic Church to their German counterparts.
 It was foremost an invitation to the 1000 Year Anniversary Celebrations of Poland's Christianization in 966.
 In this invitation letter the bishops asked for cooperation not only with Catholics but with Protestants as well.

 While recalling past and recent historical events, the bishops stretched out their hands in forgiveness and are asking for forgiveness.
 Here referred to as Letter of Reconciliation of the Polish Bishops to the German Bishops it is actually only one part of the extensive groundbreaking invitation and letter, where they declared: "We forgive and ask for forgiveness" (for the crimes of World War II).

 Significance

 It was one of the first attempts at reconciliation after the tragedies of the Second World War, in which Germany invaded Poland; both countries lost millions of people, while millions more, both Poles and Germans, had to flee from their homes or were forcibly resettled.
 Pope Pius XII had nominated German bishops over Polish dioceses, which was seen as the Holy See's recognition of the German conquest, and generated popular feeling against the Vatican.
 A much larger part was the invitation and the attempt of the Catholic bishops to gain distance from the Communists who were ruling Poland.

-Among prominent supporters of this letter was Krakow's Archbishop, Karol Wojtyła, who later became Pope John Paul II in 1978.
+Among prominent supporters of this letter was Kraków's Archbishop, Karol Wojtyła, who later became Pope John Paul II in 1978.

-The letter was answered by bishops of both of the then-two Germanies together, but the contents of the reply have been assesssed by Polish historians as disappointing.
+The letter was answered jointly by bishops of both East and West Germany, but the contents of the reply have been assessed by Polish historians as disappointing.